GrahamOHagan/aws-policy-document-enforcement/README.md

 ## aws-policy-document-enforcement

-This module deploys a service that monitors and deletes any AWS policy documents that does not have a matching condition.
+This module deploys a service that monitors and deletes any AWS policy documents that has a statement not matching a required condition.

 The service is a lambda that is invoked by EventBridge rules, the pattern is determined by variables, for example: